TombstoneTumbleweedArt/import-ply-as-verts/README.md

 # import-ply-as-verts
-Blender 3.1 PLY importer that correctly loads point clouds (and all PLY models as point clouds)
+<strong>Blender 3.1 Alpha (and later) PLY importer that correctly loads point clouds (and all PLY models as point clouds)</strong>

+<b>Latest News</b>

+* Mandelbulb3D - Recommended to use v1.99 for now.
+The BTracer2 module in v1.99.32 isn't compatible with the importer yet but it's an easy patch, will be fixed asap.
 * Feb 5, 2022 - v1.01 patched to allow for certain J-Wildfire formulas that add extraneous data to the PLY file during export.

 Until I get the script correctly packaged as an addon, it will be necessary to replace the stock import module with the new one.
 See the Install.pdf file for more detail.